Cesqeaux

-Daniel Francesco Tuparia (born 24 July 1993), better known by his stage name Cesqeaux (/ˈsɛskoʊ/ SESS-koh), is a Dutch producer and DJ.
+Daniël Francesco Tuparia (born 24 July 1993), better known by his stage name Cesqeaux (/ˈsɛskoʊ/ SESS-koh), is a Dutch record producer and DJ.

 Cesqeaux has released original tracks, but has been featured in tracks on Dim Mak Records, Mixmash Records, Max Records, Mad Decent, Interscope Records, and more.

 He has collaborated with other DJs including; David Guetta, Afrojack, Mike Cervello, Wiwek, LNY TNZ, Mightyfools, Kayzo, San Holo, Curbi and more.

 Cesqeaux has performed at music festivals such as Tomorrowland Brazil, Tomorrowland Belgium, and Dance Valley, and has been featured on the biggest talk show in the Netherlands, De Wereld Draait Door (also known as DWDD.)

 DJ Laidback Luke stated about Cesqeaux that "He has showmanship, he has passion, he has looks, he has the voice—he's going to be big."

 Biography

 Early life

 Tuparia was born in Delfzijl, Netherlands.
 His father was a guitarist, and his mother was a music enthusiast, so he was exposed to music from a very young age.
 He began playing the drums at age 7.
 Tuparia has stated that he is of Moluccan descent.

 Tuparia attended the Academy for Pop Culture in Holland to study for his bachelor's degree.
 During this time, he attended a Yellow Claw concert and met with the DJs after the show, where he was asked to send them some of his music.